Lichen sclerosus (in females)

 - Carefully dry yourself after passing urine to reduce the contact of urine with your skin.

 - If sexual intercourse is painful because of tightening of the skin at the entrance to the vagina, the use of lubricants and, on occasions, vaginal dilators, will help.
+If this continues to be a problem, then you should be seen by a specialists as there are some surgical procedures that may be helpful.

 - If you are a smoker, stop smoking to reduce the risk of cancer.